-Why Digitisation Is Changing Onboarding and Engagement
+Why Digitization Is Changing Onboarding and Engagement

-Why Digitisation Is Changing Onboarding and Engagement
+Why Digitization Is Changing Onboarding and Engagement

 Onboarding is much more than starting new team members.
-In fact, proper onboarding sets the tone for an employee's first day of work, their first impression of an organisation, and plays a key part in employee retention metrics.
+In fact, proper onboarding sets the tone for an employee's first day of work, their first impression of an organization, and plays a key part in employee retention metrics.
 It is also a great way of introducing employees to the work environment and organizational values.

 Statistics from KPMG show more than 80% of new recruits decide whether to stay at a new company within the first six months and that more than half of new hires who go through an effective onboarding process are likely to be at the company after three years.
-However, a Gallup study found that only 12% of employees strongly agree that their organisation does a great job onboarding new employees.
+However, a Gallup study found that only 12% of employees strongly agree that their organization does a great job onboarding new employees.

 The Traditional Onboarding Process – Why Change?